Necrophagist: 2004–2008: Touring and continued lineup changes

 On 10 February 2006, it was announced that Christian Münzner had departed the band due to scheduling conflicts.
-He was replaced by Finnish guitarist Sami Raatikainen, who also plays in the band Codeon.
+He was replaced with Finnish guitarist Sami Raatikainen, who also plays in the band Codeon.

 In 2006, the band undertook an American tour called "Carving North America's Epitaph".
 Necrophagist was joined on this tour by Arsis, Alarum, Neuraxis, Ion Dissonance, Cattle Decapitation and Thine Eyes Bleed.
-They, along with Dying Fetus, supported Cannibal Corpse on their U.S. tour in the fall, which also included some Canadian venues.
+They and Dying Fetus supported Cannibal Corpse on their U.S. tour in the fall, which included some Canadian venues.

 In 2007, the band announced on its Myspace profile that after the 2007 California Metalfest, drummer Hannes Grossmann would leave the band.
 Hannes stated that he was unable to commit to the band's full-time touring schedule.
-Marco Minnemann was the official permanent replacement for Hannes.
+Marco Minnemann was Hannes's official permanent replacement.

-Necrophagist was a headlining act for The Summer Slaughter Tour in 2007, which featured a wide variety of other extreme metal bands including Decapitated, Arsis, The Faceless, Cephalic Carnage, As Blood Runs Black and Cattle Decapitation.
+Necrophagist headlined The Summer Slaughter Tour in 2007, which featured other extreme metal bands, including Decapitated, Arsis, The Faceless, Cephalic Carnage, As Blood Runs Black and Cattle Decapitation.

-In April 2008, Necrophagist announced that Romain Goulon would be joining the band as their new drummer, replacing Minnemann, who would still be working with Suiçmez on a side project.
+In April 2008, Necrophagist announced that drummer Romain Goulon would join the band to replace Minnemann, who would still work with Suiçmez on a side project.

 Necrophagist played in the "Pillage the Village Tour" in 2008 from 26 August 2008 to 10 September 2008 with death metal bands Dying Fetus and Beneath the Massacre.
-Shows in some areas also included Carcass, Suffocation, 1349 and Aborted.
+Shows in some areas included Carcass, Suffocation, 1349 and Aborted.

 2008–present: Hiatus

 In 2008, Necrophagist began work on its next album with new drummer Romain Goulon.
 According to rumours, two possible names were "The Path to Naught" and "Death to the Faithful".
-Suiçmez stated that the band would be using seven-string guitars on the album.
-Muhammed himself was to be recording with a new custom shop Ibanez Xiphos guitar with seven strings, as well as 27 frets.
-Sami Raatikainen is an Ibanez guitar endorser, using a 7 String RG-Series guitar on stage.
+Suiçmez stated that the band would use seven-string guitars on the album.
+Muhammed recorded with a custom shop Ibanez Xiphos guitar with seven strings and 27 frets.
+Sami Raatikainen is an Ibanez guitar endorser, using a seven-string RG-Series guitar on stage.

-On 11 September 2013, drummer Romain Goulon issued a statement that Necrophagist were still active and attempting to record a new album, but there was no indication of when it would be released.
-On 4 April 2016, Goulon replied to a Facebook comment and confirmed the end of the band, stating "we're looking for a coffin to mourn the death".
+On 11 September 2013, Goulon issued a statement that Necrophagist were still active and attempting to record a new album, but there was no indication as to when it would be released.
+On 4 April 2016, Goulon replied to a Facebook comment and confirmed the end of the band, stating, "we're looking for a coffin to mourn the death".

+In 2019, a fan asked Suiçmez about the third album, Suiçmez said it was recorded on a hard drive somewhere, but that he didn't have the motivation to reform the band.